hoothin/PagetualGuide/docs/rules/pageElementCss.md

 # pageElementCss
->The style css which you want to set for every page element.
+>CSS style to apply to every pageElement.

 Example:
 --